 In the next few sols after roll-off, the rover will finish checking and calibrating its science instruments and move to whichever nearby rock or patch of soil the science team has selected as the first target by analyzing the panoramic and infrared images taken earlier.
 The rover will examine each target up close, then begin moving on the following sol toward its next target.
-Its maximum travel in one day will likely be about 20 meters (approximately 65 feet), possibly less if the landing region is rough or more if the region is quite smooth.
-The rover will cover less than the maximum on most travel days as it maneuvers itself to avoid hazards on the way.
+It may travel as much as about 40 meters (44 yards) in a sol, but is likely to cover less than that on most travel days as it maneuvers itself to avoid hazards on the way.

 To coordinate their work with the rovers, flight team engineers and scientists operating the rovers from NASA's Jet Propulsion Laboratory in Pasadena, Calif., will be living on a martian schedule, too.
-The nearly 40-minute difference from Earth's day length means that, by about two weeks after the rovers land on Mars, team members' wake-up times and meal times will have shifted by about 9 hours.
+The 40-minute difference from Earth's day length means that, by about two weeks after the rovers land on Mars, team members' wake-up times and meal times will have shifted by about 9 hours.
 After the second rover reaches Mars, its team will be working on a different martian schedule that the first rover's team because the two chosen landing sites are about halfway around Mars from each other.
 When it's noon at Meridiani, it's midnight at Gusev.
 Each rover will typically transmit each sol's accumulation of data in the martian afternoon.
 The flight team will analyze that data, refine plans for the next sol's rover activity, and send updated commands to the rover the next martian morning.